 What Does Trademarking Goods and Services Involve?

-- Select your trademark or service mark.
-Create your brand name and image.
-Your mark should be able to be registered as well as protected.
+- Select your trademark or service mark: Create your brand name and image.
+Your mark should be able to be registered and protected.
 It should be specific and unique enough to identify the source of the goods and services.
 It should also be distinguishable from the marks of other providers of similar goods and services

-- International class number – These classifications are set out under the Nice Agreement Concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks (10th ed.
+- International class number: These classifications are set out under the Nice Agreement Concerning the International Classification of Goods and Services for the Purposes of the Registration of Marks (10th ed.
 2011).
 There are 45 different class codes that you can classify your application under.
-Thirty-four of these classes are for goods, and 11 classes cover services.
+Thirty-four of these classes are for goods, and 11 are for services.
 Within these classes, there are over 11,000 goods and services classified.
 It is important to select the international class number that best describes your product or service.

-- Goods and services description – You must identify your goods and services with a specific description of what you are protecting in association with your brand under your application.
+- Goods and services description: You must identify your goods and services with a specific description of what you are protecting in association with your brand under your application.
 You can search for acceptable goods and services using the Acceptable Identification of Goods and Services Manual.
-It is possible to include goods and services belonging to more than one class on a single applications, but you will then need to include multiple classes on your application, which will result in higher application fees.
+It is possible to include goods and services belonging to more than one class on a single application, but you will then need to include multiple classes on your application.
+This will result in higher application fees.

 Why Is Trademarking Goods and Services Important?

-- Notice to the public – Your trademark application is a matter of public record, so it is clear and accessible to others that you are the owner of the trademark
+- Notice to the public: Your trademark application is a matter of public record, so the fact that you are the owner of the trademark is clear and accessible to others.

-- Legal presumption of ownership nationwide – Your trademark provides you the ownership of the rights under the trademark in all states.
+- Legal presumption of ownership nationwide: Your trademark provides you ownership of the rights under the trademark in all states.

 Reasons to Trademark Goods and Services

-- Exclusive right to use the mark – Once you have your trademark, you own the exclusive right to use your mark either on or in association with your brand.
+- Exclusive rights to use the mark: Once you have your trademark, you own the exclusive right to use your mark either on or in association with your brand.

-- Prevent unauthorized use – Having a trademark gives you the right to protect your brand in cases of unauthorized use of your mark in conjunction with the same or similar product offerings that you have protected under your trademark filing.
+- Preventing unauthorized use: Having a trademark gives you the right to protect your brand in cases of unauthorized use of your mark in conjunction with the same or similar product offerings that you have protected under your trademark filing.

 One thing to know about trademarking goods and services is how far the trademark extends.
 Except for famous ones, they typically don't extend to protect all products and services.
-For example, a trademark for the name TORIE toothbrushes wouldn't extend to a completely separate industry like dog collars.
+For example, a trademark for the name TORIE toothbrushes wouldn't extend to a completely separate industry, such as dog collars.
 You can't use trademark law to stop someone from using the name TORIE for a pet supply company.
-You wouldn't expect that a company named TORIE to sell both toothbrushes and dog collars/pet supplies.
+You would not expect a company named TORIE to sell both toothbrushes and dog collars/pet supplies.